flukadocker/F4D/README.md

 ## Custom packages

-It is possible to install additional fedora packages.
+It is possible to install additional Ubuntu packages.
 Uncomment and edit the appropriate lines in ```./common/flair.dockerfile```.
 Multiple packages can be listed, the package names should be separated with ```SPACE```.

 After editing the dockerfile, run the installation script again to create the image with the custom packages.